AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/mysql-triggers-usage.md

 ---
-title: Use MySQL triggers effectively
+title: MySQL triggers usage
 description: Learn how to use MySQL triggers effectively with Adobe Commerce
 role: Developer
 feature-set: Commerce
 feature: Best Practices
 ---

-# Use MySQL triggers effectively with Adobe Commerce
+# MySQL triggers usage

 This article explains how to avoid performance issues when using MySQL triggers.
 Triggers are used to log changes into audit tables.